sdqali/site/content/blog/2013-04-08-oh-i-can-build-it-in.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Oh I can build it in..."
-date: 2013-04-08
-comments: true
 categories:
 - code
 - software
 - development
+comments: true
+date: 2013-04-08
+ghcommentid: 58
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - software
 - development
+title: Oh I can build it in...
 ---

 > Oh, is this what you guys have been building for three years?
 I can build it in a month!

 Substitute the two time durations with something appropriate and you end up with how some software developers react after encountering a new project or application.
 I have seen this happen in multiple situations, where I had more context of how the application in question had evolved which the person making the comment did not have.